 Don’t you always feel good after talking to your bestie?
 That’s because being around friends decreases the levels of the stress hormone cortisol, according to one study.
-But instead of just texting or messaging, try spending quality face-to-face time with them.
+Instead of just texting, try video chatting to help you feel better connected.

-4. Bring a plant to work with you.
+4. Add a plant to your home office.

 5. Take a tech break.